evil-tech/in-utils/README.md

 ```
 Your team-leader will probably love you by now, so much that he will give you non-stop vacation.
 That means you know have a lot of free time to help us on this project.

-In-utils follows severe conventions and stardards, summarized with MEME principle (Make Everything More Entangled).
+In-utils follows severe conventions and stardards, summarized with the MEME principle (Make Everything More Entangled).
 You probably understood everything by now, but I think bullet points are cool, so let's examine everything in detail:
 * All the utilities **MUST** always work, as their good counterpart would, they just need to be slower, way slower.
 * Random pauses are not approved, unless they are part of an alghorithm, like the [Sleep Sort](https://rosettacode.org/wiki/Sorting_algorithms/Sleep_sort).
 * Everything has to be proven to always work, so you should always include tests or, in case they would be to slow to execute, a demonstration of your logic in the documentation.